 #1 Uninteresting characters

 Mai explains how lately people have become unable to notice her existence and that this is becoming an increasingly large problem for her.
 She teams up with Sakuta to figure out a solution and, afterwards, they continue to work together to help various other friends who suffer from similar, paranormal phenomena.
-A familiar kind of story setup for anime, but one that is held back by how thoroughly boring the various characters are.
+A familiar kind of story setup for anime, but one that is held back by how thoroughly boring the characters are.

 Mai and Sakuta don’t feel like developed characters.
 Their dialogue is full of dry wit, pervy jokes, and self-deprecating humor, but the delivery is dispassionate and much of the dialogue feels interchangeable and samey.
 It gets very repetitive beyond the first story arc and the few times where either of the two leads does surprise the viewer, it feels like such a jarring break of character that it doesn’t logically fit.
 It does develop the relationship between Mai and Sakuta, but not in any way that allows it to seriously compete with other romance anime.